TEXT-S&P speculative-grade composite spread expands

 The investment-grade and speculative-grade spreads are both down from their

-moving average of 204 bps and below its five-year moving average of 241 bps.
+one-year moving average of 196 bps and is below its five-year moving average

-average of 663 bps and lower than its five-year moving average of 730 bps.
+moving average of 635 bps and its five-year moving average of 718 bps.
 We

 expect continued volatility in the near term, especially in the